 - The student fails to formally withdraw;

-- The student is suspended for disciplinary reasons;
+- The student is suspended;

 - The student resigns when a disciplinary action or honor code violation is pending;